Dubia Roach Food

 There are two reasons to be concerned about what Dubia roaches eat: a proper diet results in healthier roaches and better breeders; well-nourished roaches pass their nutrition on to the creatures that eat them.

-All creatures require a variety of food to provide them with the protein, fat, carbohydrates, vitamins and minerals they need to maintain their health and reproduce effectively.
-The paradox of keeping animals in captivity, including Dubia roaches and everything that eats them, is that on the one hand they are provided with a much more nutrient-rich diet than they could ever get in the wild, but one the other hand they generally don’t receive the variety of food in captivity that they have access to in the wild.
+All creatures require a variety of food to provide them with the protein, fat, carbohydrates, vitamins, and minerals they need to maintain their health and reproduce effectively.
+The paradox of keeping animals in captivity, including Dubia roaches and everything that eats them, is that on the one hand they are provided with a much more nutrient-rich diet than they could ever get in the wild, but on the other hand, generally don’t receive the variety of food in captivity that they have access to in the wild.

 Dubia roaches get protein from unlikely sources: Dubia roaches, like termites (both are in the order Blattodea) have evolved to digest cellulose (fibers found in wood and other plant material) much more effectively than humans.
 Although many plants such as lettuce don’t provide humans with much protein, roaches are able to metabolize lettuce differently and can derive sufficient protein from plant matter to supply their needs.